 Circuit Court Judge, Cook County Circuit Court

-Mr. Navarro graduated from the College in 1990, with a degree in English.
-He is currently an Cook County Circuit Court Judge.
-He is presides in the PreTrial Justice Division.
+Judge Navarro graduated from the College in 1990, with a degree in English.
+He is currently a Cook County Circuit Court Judge.
+He presides in the PreTrial Justice Division.
 Prior to that he was Assistant Attorney General at the Illinois Attorney General's Office where he served as Chief of the Public Integrity Bureau.
 He also worked as assistant state's attorney with the Cook County State's Attorney's Office for over 15 years.
 He has worked on many corruption investigations and in 2007 was appointed as a special assistant U.S. attorney to work on an investigation involving the Chicago Police Department Special Operations Section.
 He is an adjunct faculty member of the John Marshall Law School and the Loyola School of Law and is a graduate of the University of Iowa-College of Law.
-(Table 66)

 Maria-Alicia Serrano, AB'00, MPA, Indiana University Bloomington